RTEMS/rtems-docs/c-user/glossary.rst

     error code
         This term has the same meaning as :term:`status code`.

+    ESCB
+        This term is an acronym for Extension Set Control Block.

     events
         A method for task communication and synchronization.
 The directives